nobuyuki83/academic-kickstart/content/en/authors/admin/_index.md

 - Computational Fabrication
 - Physics Simulation
 - Computer Graphics
+- Machine Learning for 3D geometry

 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in Computer Science
     institution: The University of Tokyo
     year: 2012
-  - course: MEng in Artificial Intelligence
+  - course: MEng in Frontier Science
     institution: The Univeristy of Tokyo
     year: 2009
-  - course: BSc in Artificial Intelligence
+  - course: BSc in Mechanical Engineering
-    institution: Massachusetts Institute of Technology
+    institution: The University of Tokyo
     year: 2008

 # Social/Academic Networking